dclaysmith/laravel-playbooks/README.md

 cd /
 npm run dev

-#### Install the Package (LaravelPackageDev) (the api stuff)./deploy.sh

-Updates the composer-installed package in the sandbox project and publishes artifacts
+#### Install the package in the LaravelPackageDev Project using composer

+"repositories": [
+{
+"type": "path",
+"url": "../LaravelCms"
+}
+]

 #### Open